 Applicants from out-of-province, with qualifications equivalent to Ontario Secondary School (i.e Advanced Placement Students, American Style Curriculum Students, International Baccalaureate Students, General Certificate of Education Students, etc.) should refer to the Future McMaster website for general requirement and required course information.

-Applicants must be Canadian Citizens or have Permanent Resident status prior to applying to the Midwifery program.
+Applicants must be Canadian Citizens or HOLD Permanent Resident/Protected Person status in Canada prior to applying to the Midwifery program.

 In order to apply for admission to the Midwifery Education program, mature applicants must have successfully completed a minimum of 18 units of university level course work with a minimum cumulative average of 75% prior to acceptance.